What is Dockerfile and How to Create a Dockerfile in 2025?

 What is a Dockerfile?

-Before we discuss what is a Dockerfile, it is important to know what a Docker image is.
+Before we discuss what is a Dockerfile, it is essential to know what a Docker image is.

-A Docker Image is a read-only file with a bunch of instructions.
-When these instructions are executed, it creates a Docker container.
+A Docker Image is a read-only file with instructions that create a Docker container when executed.

-Dockerfile is a simple text file that consists of instructions to build Docker images.
+Dockerfile is a simple text file with instructions to build Docker images.

 Mentioned below is the syntax of a Dockerfile: